Keystone State Park (Pennsylvania): Hiking

+Hunting

 Hunting is permitted on about half of Keystone State Park.
 The most common game species are eastern cottontail rabbits, common pheasant, eastern gray squirrels, wild turkey, ruffed grouse and white-tailed deer.
 The hunting of groundhogs is prohibited.
 Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.

+James A. Kell Visitor Center

+The James A. Kell Visitor Center, located in the former lodge of the Keystone Coal and Coke Company, houses mining artifacts and natural history exhibits.